 There’s no doubt about it: India bewitches some and befuddles others.
 But plan your trip with this beginner’s guide to Rajasthan and you’ll have time to let the country’s colour and vibrancy wash over you.
-Get set for bustling highways, beguiling palaces, frenetic bazaars, tiger-prowled parks and a dramatic desert hinterland – served up with an added dose of style…
+Get set for bustling highways, beguiling palaces, frenetic bazaars, tiger-prowled parks and a dramatic desert hinterland – with an added dose of Smith style…

 First thing’s first: Delhi isn’t in Rajasthan; neither is Agra.
 But if you’re visiting India’s largest state, you’ll almost certainly start or end your trip in the capital before moving on to the Taj Mahal and the Pink City of Jaipur – ticking off a trio of top-tier sights as you go.

 Some people shy away from Delhi’s special brand of bustle.
 But a great way to get a grip on the city is via a street-food tour of Old Delhi, which takes you through the tangled lanes of Chandni Chowk bazaar to the sneeze-inducing spice market on a four-hour culinary crash course with a woman who founded India’s first food-tourism business.

-A not-to-be-missed highlight is Hauz Khas Village – a leafy enclave on the edge of Deer Park with a giant lake and a 13th-century fort at its heart.
+Another not-to-be-missed highlight is Hauz Khas Village – a leafy enclave on the edge of Deer Park with a giant lake and a 13th-century fort at its heart.
 The ‘village’ itself is pedestrianised, its narrow streets lined with cosmopolitan bars, boutiques and restaurants, such as the Social for sunset views, and Coast Cafe, for chic interiors and Keralan cuisine.

 The Lodhi Gardens are a green lung in the city, with beautiful tombs and architectural relics of the 15th-century Lodhi dynasty, as well as fountains, sari-clad women, palm-lined pathways and picnicking families – plus luxury hotel the Lodhi.